kiryanov/yuriigantt/README.md

 ![alt text](docs/img/raw.png "Rendered")
 ![alt text](docs/img/rendered.png "Rendered")

-In nutshell, it just wraps [dhtmlxGantt](https://dhtmlx.com/docs/products/dhtmlxGantt).
+In nutshell, it just wraps [dhtmlxGantt Standard](https://dhtmlx.com/docs/products/dhtmlxGantt).
+If your project is commercial, you have to purchase dhtmlxGantt PRO license and replace its installation code at *lib/plugins/yuriigantt/3rd/dhtmlxgantt*.

 ## Installation